 The impact of personal acquaintance on sharing.
 The fact that I was personally acquainted with many of the researchers contacted may have influenced the rate of data sharing in some way.
 I have written critiques of IRAP research in the past, and it is possible this could have made some researchers more reticent to share.
 On the other hand, the fact that I was acquainted with many of the authors prior to contacting them for their data may have lent a degree of ecological validity to the request: within many small-to-medium-sized fields data requests are likely to come from another researcher who is already known to you.
-To the best of my knowledge, only one previous study has examined this question: Tedersoo (2021) examined data sharing upon request and quantified whether they were acquainted with the authors prior to the data requests they sent.
+To the best of my knowledge, only one previous study has examined this question: Tedersoo et al. (2021) examined data sharing upon request and quantified whether they were acquainted with the authors prior to the data requests they sent (i.e., ‘no contact’, ‘have met’, ‘have collaborated with’).
 An analysis of their open data suggests that data sharing upon request in their sample was slightly higher among researchers already known to the authors (50% of 12 articles) than those who were not (40% of 272 studies).

+The impact of the phrasing of a data sharing request on sharing.
+It is of course possible that the rate of data sharing upon request may be moderated by the nature of that request, e.g., the phrasing used in the email.
+Authors may perceive data sharing as a matter of interpersonal trust, and if they perceive the request to be overreaching, impudent, or otherwise distasteful they may be more likely to refuse, ignore or disengage from the request.
+To the best of my knowledge, no work to date has experimentally manipulated the phrasing of data sharing requests in order to assess its impact on the efficacy of such requests.
+Future research may wish to do this.
+However, at the same time, we should be wary of making compliance with data sharing requests the responsibility of the requester rather than the authors, where those requests are a matter of compliance with professional standards, journal policy, institutional policy, funding body policy, and/or the authors own written prior commitment to do so.
+Given that some authors are simply disinclined to share their data despite the requirements to do so, it may be more effective for the field to attempt to enforce these existing requirements rather than attempt to solve the issue by finding the optimal way of phrasing the request.

 Data usability and computational reproducibility.
 Of course, not all shared data is useful, and data sharing is not an end in itself.
 Data sharing merely (a) enables verifiability of published analyses, and (b) enables reuse for novel purposes.
 Even when data is technically complete and shared, poor documentation (e.g., the absence of high-quality codebooks) can limit the degree to which it can be used for verification or novel purposes (Horstmann et al., 2020).
 Separately, recent research has demonstrated that even when data and code are openly shared at the time of publication, the results of relatively few publications can be precisely reproduced (e.g., only 1 of 12 articles: Crüwell et al., 2022).
 Additional research would be required to estimate the computational reproducibility of results reported in IRAP publications based on shared data.